IoT-Dude/iot-dude.github.io/_posts/2022-07-04-Numpy-intro.md

 Populate arrays with sequences of numbers

 <br>
-## You can populate an array with a sequence of numbers:
+## Populate an array with a sequence of numbers:

 sequence_of_integers = np.arange(5, 12)